-- (a) Four years of language arts. - (b) Two years of writing intensive courses, one of which must be English and the other which may be English or any other subject.
+- (a) Four years of language arts. - (b) Two years of writing intensive courses, one of which must be English and the other of which may be English or any other subject.
 When applicable, writing-intensive courses may be counted towards the fulfillment of other graduation requirements. - (c) Three years of mathematics, one of which must be Algebra I and one of which must include geometry content and one of which may be an Advanced Placement computer science course. - (d) Two years of science. - (e) Two years of social studies, of which at least one year must be history of the United States or a combination of history of the United States and American government.
-Within the two years of social studies requirement, one semester of civics is required for graduation. - (f) One year chosen from (A) music, (B) art, (C) foreign language, which shall be deemed to include American Sign Language, or (D) vocational education. - (g) One semester of health education. - (h) Physical education classes. - (i) A course covering American patriotism and the principles of representative government, as enunciated in the American Declaration of Independence, the Constitution of the State of Illinoi, and the proper use and display of the American flag. - (j) Nine weeks of consumer education.
+Within the two years of social studies requirement, one semester of civics is required for graduation. - (f) One year chosen from (A) music, (B) art, (C) foreign language, which shall be deemed to include American Sign Language, or (D) vocational education. - (g) One semester of health education. - (h) Physical education classes. - (i) A course covering American patriotism and the principles of representative government, as enunciated in the American Declaration of Independence, the Constitution of the United States of America and the Constitution of the State of Illinois, and the proper use and display of the American flag. - (i) Nine weeks of consumer education.